baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 ### Class instantiation

-The host class is instantiated when inherits from policy classes.
+I say that the host class is instantiated when inherits from policy classes.
 This instantiation is done in C++ directly when coding or by using **typedef**.

 {% highlight C++ %}
 typedef HostClass<Policy1Class, Policy2Class, ...> NewClass;